Macrometacorp/docs/docs/photoniq/vwrs/configure-vwrs-edgeworker.md

 title: Configure a VWRs EdgeWorker
 ---

-Import the `VirtualWaitingRoom` class from the [virtualWaitingRoom.js file](NEED FILE) to configure a waiting room.
+In the EdgeWorker, import the `VirtualWaitingRoom` class from the `xxx` Node Package Manager (NPM).
+This integrates the VWRs with the EdgeWorker.

 ## Mandatory Configuration Options